-If, however, you need assistance in interpretation of the Collective Agreement or information on NLTA programs, you should contact the Association at 726-3223, 1-800-563-3599, or visit the NLTA website at www.nlta.nl.ca or mail@nlta.nl.ca.
+If, however, you need assistance in interpretation of the Collective Agreement or information on NLTA programs, you should contact the Association at 709-726-3223, 1-800-563-3599, or visit the NLTA website at www.nlta.ca or mail@nlta.ca.

-NLTA programs and policies are also outlined in various brochures and publications.
+NLTA programs and policies are also outlined on the NLTA website.
 While not all of these may be of immediate importance to you, one policy you should review as you become part of the professional community is the Code of Ethics, which should guide your conduct as a professional.